gamvrosi/fsstats/README.md

 scripts:

-         Used when organizing system trace data, must are about the MSR traces.
+         Used when organizing system trace data, most are about the MSR traces.
-         The editedParseTrace is for both generating the disks and idle times.
+         The editedParseTrace your blk script for both generating the disks and idle times with small updates (start time recorded in idle files now).

 rfiles: